Gravios/CaImAn/README.md

     mamba create -n caiman caiman # build a caiman environment conda activate caiman  # activate the environment

-### Step 1: Install Caiman (alternative for Windows users)
-Windows users will need to follow an alternative set of steps because tensorflow does not have good packaging for Windows with conda (packaging changes are underway to solve this but are not available as of this writing).

-First, you will need to install Visual Studio 2019 or possibly a later version, with the C++ compiler and commandline utilities.
-Then you will clone this repo to your windows system, and enter the checkout directory.

-Next, you will build and activate a mostly-empty conda environment:

-    mamba create -n caiman python=3.11 pip vs2019_win-64 conda activate caiman

-Finally, you will use pip to install Caiman's prerequisites and Caiman itself:
-    pip install .

-This step may fail if the compiler is not correctly installed and is the most fragile part of this install route; reach out if you encounter issues.

-After this, assuming you succeed, leave the source directory.
-Later steps will not function correctly when run in the source/checkout directory.

 ### Step 2: Download code samples and data sets
 Create a working directory called `caiman_data` that includes code samples and related data.
 Run the following command from the same conda environment that you created in Step 1: